MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, next major update.
+Added in Windows 10, version 1803.
 Set this policy to restrict peer selection to a specific source.
 Options available are: 1 = AD Site, 2 = Authenticated domain SID, 3 = DHCP Option ID, 4 = DNS Suffix

 When set, the Group ID will be assigned automatically from the selected source.